azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 {{< youtube aIP80lrDObE >}}

 Are you more into lessons learned and sharing practices?
-Then you don’t want to miss the session on red teaming, especially when AI comes around the corner.
+Then you don’t want to miss the [session on Red Teaming](https://build.microsoft.com/en-US/sessions/0106b5b1-d727-4240-bb2e-dea325cb8519?source=sessions), especially when AI comes around the corner.
 It’s about *‘how Microsoft Approaches AI Red Teaming’*.
 You can expect a good deepdive into the AI Red Team (`AIRT`) that serves as the *independent red team for high-risk AI across Microsoft*, identifying vulnerabilities in pre-ship products and driving research to scale insights across the company.
 All about *Processes, Techniques and Tools* like **PyRIT**.
 Learn more about their tooling here, which is Open Source available at [GitHub](https://github.com/Azure/PyRIT).

+At the moment of writing I couldn't yet find the Youtube video, so you owe me this to add later.

 Already tired of AI?
 Let’s dive into container security.
 Ever thought about securing `AKS` and taking the Supply Chain approach.
 Listen to the talk about *‘Securing the Containers’ Supply Chain for Azure Kubernetes Service’* delivered by **Payal Mahesh** and **Toddy Mladenov**.
 They take us in the world of **Containers Secure Supply Chain** (`CSSC`) framework.
 We learn about the various stages during a live demo.
 Very informative session.
 If you are ready to learn more, just go through the documentation at [Microsoft Learn](https://learn.microsoft.com/nl-nl/azure/security/container-secure-supply-chain/).

+{{< youtube 5W-22xU4EP0 >}}

 Looking for more **Cloud Security** related sessions?
 Just visit the landing page [here](https://build.microsoft.com/en-US/sessions?filter=topic%2FlogicalValue%3ESecurity).

 I will end this blog with some **Observability**.
 Also on this topic there was a very interesting session.
 The talk takes us *from Code to Cloud*, as we nowadays expect from *Modern Observability* tools.
 Learn about using *E2E Diagnostics*, diving into *Azure Monitor Pipeline*, extend *Cloud Native Monitoring* with *Managed Grafana or Prometheus* and embrace techniques like *Chaos Engineering*, which is called `Azure Chaos Studio`.
 All available on the Azure platform today.
 Brought by **Rahul Bagaria** and **Evgeny Ternovsky**.

+{{< youtube QmsbSMp41As >}}

 # Closing thoughts